ethereum/pm/README.md

 Today, Tim Beiko and Danny Ryan respectively facilitate the execution and consensus layer AllCoreDevs meetings.
 Breakout Rooms are usually chaired by the expert/champion for the topic at hand.
 The Ethereum Cat Herders provide full transcripts for AllCoreDevs meetings, as well as some Breakout Rooms.

 The meetings are independent of any organization.
-However, Danny Ryan & Tim Beiko is a contractor for the Ethereum Foundation and the Ethereum Foundation pays for the videoconference software used in the meetings.
+However, Danny Ryan & Tim Beiko are contractors for the Ethereum Foundation and the Ethereum Foundation pays for the video-conference software used in the meetings.
 Livestreaming instruction for the meetings can be found [here](https://docs.google.com/document/d/1dF_Drs56ErV6wJgFmbzpdN-cINshKCsB61D92NS2JDg/edit).

 ## Previous Meetings